Vermont Lemon Law: Your Complete Legal Guide

 - Living portions of recreation vehicles

-Under Vermont law, a “new motor vehicle” means a passenger motor vehicle that is still under the manufacturer’s express warranty.
-This broad definition means that even a used vehicle may qualify if it remains under the original warranty.
+Under 9 V.S.A. § 4171, a "new motor vehicle" means a passenger motor vehicle that is still under the manufacturer's express warranty.
+This broad definition means a used vehicle may qualify if it remains covered by the original factory warranty.

 Who Qualifies as a Consumer